withastro/docs/src/pages/en/guides/migration-guide/from-nextjs.md

 3. Move any necessary JavaScript, including import statements, into a "code fence" (`---`).
 You will need to write an `Astro.props` statement to access any additional props that were previously passed to your Next function.
 Note that some imported components may need to be converted to Astro themselves, too.
 Other imported Next components may no longer required an import statement when rewritten as Astro (e.g. `<Script />`) JavaScript used to conditionally render content is often written inside the HTML template directly.

-4. Use import and `Astro.glob()` statements to query your local files.
+4. Use import and `Astro.glob()` statements to query your local files instead of Next's data fetching functions such as`getStaticProps()`.
 Update any dynamic HTML content from your files to use Astro-specific properties.

 #### Example: JSX to Astro